Enclavely/tailor-woocommerce/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added - Responsive settings for the Products, Testimonial and Pricing elements.
+* Added - Quotation mark color setting to Testimonial element.

+Note: This version requires Tailor version 1.7.2 (or newer).

 = 1.2.0 =
 * Added - Filter for HTML attributes of default elements.
 * Added - Filter for the rendered HTML of default elements.
 * Added - Image link option to the Products element to align with the Posts element.

-Note: This version requires Tailor version 1.7.0 (or newer).

 = 1.1.1 =
 * Added - Filter to modify the rendered HTML of a given element.